Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 The null hypothesis of the Kruskal-Wallis test is that the distributions of code-switching frequencies across the domains are identical, while the alternative hypothesis suggests that at least one domain differs significantly from the others.
 The **p-value** for the test was **0.415**, which is above the significance threshold of 0.05, indicating that the differences in code-switching frequencies across domains are not statistically significant.

-The test results suggest that code-switching occurs consistently across the domains, indicating that it is a general feature of bilingual communication in this context, rather than being constrained to specific discourse types.
+The test results suggest that code-switching occurs consistently across the domains, indicating that it is a general feature of multilingual communication in this context, rather than being constrained to specific discourse types.

 ### Part-of-Speech Shifting
 The analysis of POS shifts revealed the following: